cadu1/symfony-todo-list/README.md

-# symfony-todo-list
+# ToDo List Project
-This is a first project with Symfony
+This is a my first project with Symfony, to understand all concepts and resources that this frameworks allowed.

+:)